How to know when your child is ready to start playing the drums!

 2. It is always a good start if your child is great at feeling the beat, you can recognise this by seeing them dance or using hand percussion instruments.
 Rhythmic ability is sometimes a natural gift and kids just have it straight off the bat, that does not mean that it cannot be developed with dedicated practice over time.

-3. When your child starts lessons they are taught how to read drum notation, this will require your child to be able to count to 4 as most songs have 4 beats in a bar and your child will need to count this in time.
+3. When your child starts drum lessons, they are taught how to read drum notation, which will require your child to be able to count to 4 as most songs have 4 beats in a bar, and your child will need to count this in time.

-5. You and your child will need to be able to incorporate practicing the drums on a daily basis.
-Unfortunately not practicing daily will lead to a lack of results and your child will soon lose interest very quickly if they feel like they are improving.
+5. You and your child will need to be able to incorporate practising the drums on a daily basis.
+Unfortunately, not practising daily will lead to a lack of results, and your child will soon lose interest very quickly if they feel like they are not improving.
 15-20 minutes of practice a day will make all the difference.

 LITTLE TIPS WHEN STARTING OUT